eliasingi12/ticktacktoe/README.md

 # Tic Tac Toe

-This late-term assignment in Hugbúnaðarfræði is to learn to set up technical infrastructure to support agile developent.
-We are supposed to glue together the bits and pieces through the latter half of this class, into a coherenat infrastructure.
+This late-term assignment in Hugbúnaðarfræði is to learn to set up technical infrastructure to support agile development.
+We are supposed to glue together the bits and pieces through the latter half of this class, into a coherant infrastructure.
 We are doing that by making a simple game, Tic Tac Toe.

 -
 ### About Tic Tac Toe

-Tic Tac Toe are two players game, X and O, who takes turns making the spaces in a 3x3 grid.
-Player wins the game if he succeeds in placing three of their marks in a horizontal, vertical or diagonal row.
+Tic Tac Toe is a two player game.
+The players take turns marking X and O in a space defined by a 3x3 grid.
+Player wins the game if he succeeds in placing three of his marks in a horizontal, vertical or diagonal line.

 -
 ### Documentation